Akt-AI/autonomy-labs/docs/TROUBLESHOOTING.md

 Supabase email delivery depends on your project auth settings and SMTP configuration.
 Check Supabase → Authentication → Settings (and SMTP) and verify your site URL/redirect URLs include `/login`.

+## Password recovery link opens but “Update password” fails

+Some Supabase recovery links include `access_token`/`refresh_token` in the URL hash.
+This app consumes those tokens and sets a session before calling `updateUser()`.

+If it still fails:
+- Verify the link points to your deployed `/login` URL.
+- Verify Supabase Auth → URL Configuration includes your `/login` redirect URL.

 ## Vault is disabled

 Set `ENABLE_VAULT=1` and restart the container (admins can also toggle the Vault feature override).